LordzShadow/PyRadio/README.md

 - Volume slider to control VLC volume

 - **If you want to run without console on Windows, change main.py to main.pyw**

+### Executable file for windows
+- To run the program, run PyRadio.exe in dist folder.(YOU NEED THE WHOLE DIST FOLDER)
+- (not sure if you need anything else)
+- radios.txt is also in the dist folder if you want to edit it without using the program.

 ![Image of App](imageofapp.png)